airs-upei/music_data_processing/README.md

 Pick the first 2

 **Model 2B** is an improvement on Model 2A by paying attention to the original sequence of the notes.
-Just like Model 2A, it arranges the notes' durations in descending order and accordingly makes the note selection based on the ground truth number of expected nuotes.
+Just like Model 2A, it arranges the notes' durations in descending order and accordingly makes the note selection based on the ground truth number of expected notes.
 However, unlike Model 2A, it reorders the chosen frequencies to match their original sequence or indices.

 Taking the same example from Trial 7, as in Model 2A, the durations are sorted in a descending order, and the last two smallest durations are discarded.
 After discarding the shorter durations, the remaining durations are rearranged to align with their original order.
 As you can see, notes are selected not only based on their durations but also while maintaining their original presentation sequence.